dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 **Offset(byte)：Offset(byte) in this table is in the case that all items exist in one push data.*

-Actual Offset in push data is calculated by flags in 'item presence byte'.
+The actual offset of each item in the push data should be calculated by flags of 'item presence byte'.

-**The meaning of each data item**
+**Data Item Index**

 <table>
 <tr>